|

 belly.
 As with the IVM, a lot of work has gone into the VC in the form of improved

-added on the windshield glass.
+added on the windscreen glass.

 |